Zuck7/AccountsGUI/README.md

 # AccountsGUI - Banking System Simulator

 A comprehensive C# console application that simulates a banking system with multiple account types, user authentication, and transaction management.
-This project demonstrates object-oriented programming principles, event handling, and data persistence in .NET 8.0.
+This **group project** was collaboratively developed by a team of 4 developers, demonstrating object-oriented programming principles, event handling, and data persistence in .NET 8.0.

 ## 🚀 Features